bill-dsouza15/handwritten-digit-recognition/README.md

 ## Idea
 1. The user draws the number on the canvas space.
 2. The canvas is "auto-captured" every 4s and is converted to postscript and then to an image using Pillow.
-3. This number is then identified using the saved image and the serialized model that is then displayed on the screen.
+3. This number is then identified using the saved image and the serialized model (trained on the MNIST dataset) that is then displayed on the screen.

 ___